Mishpatim: Connection to the Parashah

 Both the parashah and the haftarah address the law requiring the release of Hebrew slaves.
 Both the parashah and the haftarah use the words "Hebrew" (ivri), "slave" or "servant" (eved), "free" (chofshi), and "covenant" (brit).
 The haftarah quotes the parashah.
 And the haftarah recites the setting of the parashah (described in the previous parashah), the time at which God brought the Israelites "out of the land of Egypt, out of the house of bondage."

 On Shabbat Shekalim

-When the parashah is read on Shabbat Shekalim (as in 2023, 2026, 2028, and 2029), even if such Shabbat coincides with Shabbat Rosh Chodesh or Shabbat Machar Chodesh, the haftarah is 2 Kings 12:1–17.
+When the parashah is read on Shabbat Shekalim (as in 2023, 2026, 2028, and 2029), even if such Shabbat coincides with Shabbat Rosh Chodesh or Shabbat Machar Chodesh, the haftarah is 2 Kings 12:1–17 for Ashkenazim.
+The haftarah is 2 Kings 11:17-12:17 for Sephardim.

 On Shabbat Rosh Chodesh

 When the parashah is read on Shabbat Rosh Chodesh, if such Shabbat is not also Shabbat Shekalim (as in 2024), the haftarah is Isaiah 66:1–24.

 On Shabbat Machar Chodesh

 When the parashah is read on Shabbat Machar Chodesh, if such Shabbat is not also Shabbat Shekalim (as in 2027 and 2030), the haftarah is 1 Samuel 20:18–42.